 When a food contains all nine of these essential amino acids in sufficient amounts, it’s considered a complete protein.
 Whey protein falls under this category.
 Pea protein also contains all nine essential amino acids, but it’s too low in one of them—methionine—to be considered a complete protein on its own.
 This can present a challenge for vegans seeking a protein powder that delivers a complete amino acid profile without the need for additional supplementation.
 That’s why we added L-Methionine to our Essential Protein: to provide a complete amino acid profile.* (7)

 Pea protein might be a more sustainable option than whey protein since growing peas tends to have much less of an environmental impact than raising cattle—and studies show that a greater consumption of animal products tends to translate to a greater impact on the environment.
 Translation: If you’re looking for ways to walk a little lighter and ease your carbon footprint, dietary change matters—and adjusting your plate to emphasize more plant foods may help play an important role in conserving environmental resources.
 Another important step?
 Opting for brands that are willing to lift the curtain on how their suppliers grow and source their ingredients.
-Essential Protein takes the guesswork out of sustainability with regeneratively farmed, U.S.-grown peas, courtesy of our supplier PURIS.
 (6)